 **Those registered for the Junction Wave that continue past the Junction and cross the finish line at the summit will be disqualified.

 Riders of all ages are welcome.
 Riders ages 12 and under must be accompanied by an adult rider.
 All minors under the age of 18 may not sign up online.
-Please use the registration form on this website and mail payment to Save Mount Diablo.
+Minors must be registered through the registration form on this website and mail payment to Save Mount Diablo.
 Riders can compete on any type of non-motorized bicycle, including tandems, uni-cycles and hand powered vehicles.

 The full course is an 11.2 mile bicycle road ride, elevation gain 3,249 feet.
 The Junction Wave is 6.5 miles with a 1,578 foot elevation gain ending at Mount Diablo's Junction.
 Start is at Athenian School in Danville, finish at the Summit of Mount Diablo.
 Mount Diablo State Park will be closed to all outside traffic for the duration of the event.
 Riders will be assisted by State Park escorts during descent.

 Jerseys Save Mount Diablo Challenge 2013 jerseys and Save Mount Diablo jerseys are avalible through our Jakroo storefront.
 20% of the proceeds go to Save Mount Diablo to help preserve, defend and restore the Diablo wilderness for all to enjoy.
 Jerseys can be ordered after the event date and will be recieved by mail.